 These modeling concerns can increase the risk that the model is misapplied, is misused, and could produce erroneous output, which is used to prepare significant estimates, resulting in unreliable or inaccurate financial reporting.
 Specifically, these concerns impact the reliability of Ginnie Mae's estimates of guaranty assets and guaranty liabilities, totaling 21 percent and 93 percent of Ginnie Mae's total assets and liabilities as of September 30, 2019, respectively.
-Further, these modeling concerns impact the reasonableness and reliability of the allowance for losses recognized for Ginnie Mae's mortgage loans held for investment, which constitute another 7 percent of Ginnie Mae's total assets.
+Further, these modeling concerns impact the reasonableness and reliability of the allowance for losses recognized for Ginnie Mae's total assets.
 In our professional opinion, these concerns are so severe that we could not rely upon the output of the models to develop reasonable estimates.
 Therefore, we determined it necessary to perform an independent point estimate to determine the likelihood and materiality of misstatements.
 However, we could not complete an independent point estimate within the statutory timeframe for the fiscal year 2019 audit report.